falling-stars/treechartjs/README.md

 Type: `HTMLElement`
 Default: `undefined`

-The parent element of the chart.
+The parent element of the graph.
 After initialization, the class name of `tree-chart` will be added.
 If there are too many nodes, you can set `overflow: auto` to scroll through.

 ### contentRender
 Type: `Function`